Fourth Call for Dioscuri Centres of Scientific Excellence in Poland

-- Eligible costs from the DC budget (including the additional budget provided by the Host Institution as specified in 3c):
+- Eligible costs from the DC budget (including the additional budget provided by the Host Institution as specified in 2c):

 - Salary of the leader of the DC: € 100,000 per year

-- Salaries of the DC research team and scholarships according to NCN regulations.
+- Salaries of the DC research team and doctoral scholarships

 - Costs related to the research conducted at the DC (consumables, travel, publications, outreach activities etc.)